Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 That’s all it takes!
 With just a few lines of code, you were able to send an SMS message programmatically.

+### Final Thoughts

+SMS is one of the most